Education and Housing

 SUPPORTING QUALITY EARLY CHILDHOOD EDUCATION

-According to a recent Groundwork Ohio report, in 2017, 75.2 percent of all children eligible for public funding in Franklin County were in unrated centers.
-If these centers are not able to receive the professional development training and accreditation necessary to increase to at least a one-star rating before the deadline, they will lose their ability to accept public funding.
-Parents who rely on these unaccredited childcare centers will be forced to find alternative childcare providers.
-The ripple effect of this could be detrimental to working parents, threatening sustainability of the family.
+According to a recent Groundwork Ohio report, in 2017, 75 percent of all children eligible for public funding in Franklin County were in unratedcenters.
+If these centers are not able to receive the professional development training and accreditation necessary to increase to at least a 1-star rating before the deadline, they will lose their ability to accept public funding.

 EFFECTIVELY ENDING YOUTH HOMELESSNESS

-For nonprofits serving homeless youth, this support will help connect youth to stabilizing resources, expand outreach efforts, services, and educational programs in the shelter system, and help with the implementation of a framework for a community-wide response to prevent and end youth homelessness in central Ohio.
+Funds from the CNA will help nonprofits serving youth experiencing homelessness, including Community Shelter Board, Huckleberry House, and Star House.
+Support from the effort will assist them as they work to connect youth to stabilizing resources; expand outreach efforts, services, and educational programs in the shelter system; and help with the implementation of a framework for a community-wide response to prevent and end youth homelessness in central Ohio.

 Transform childcare into quality, early learning experiences for every child in central Ohio and provideg leadership and access to comprehensive information for community decision making.